mkpt/mkpt.github.io/source/_posts/moving-to-hexo-md.md

 After exporting, I found lonekorean's [wordpress-export-to-markdown](https://github.com/lonekorean/wordpress-export-to-markdown) tool on Github to convert the XML export that I got from Squarespace to .md files.

-However, I got this error:
+I ran into this error when trying to run it:

 ```sh
 $ npx wordpress-export-to-markdown